pqabelian/abelian-community-website/docs/guide/abel-address-format.md

 The upgrade to the MLP address format reflects Abelian’s commitment to improving user experience, security, and adaptability in a rapidly evolving blockchain environment.
 Key reasons for the upgrade include:

--	**Enhanced Privacy**: The MLP format introduces distinct layers of privacy, allowing users to choose between fully-private and pseudo-private options based on their needs.
+-	**Enhanced Privacy**: The MLP format introduces distinct layers of privacy, allowing users to choose between fully-private, pseudo-private, and pseudo-private-CT options based on their needs.
 -	**Future-Proofing**: The new format aligns with upcoming features and products in the Abelian ecosystem, ensuring compatibility and scalability.
 -	**Clearer Differentiation**: The structured prefix and privacy types make it easier for users to identify the address type and privacy mode at a glance.